Lesson 9

 Fault, Infection, and Failure

-• Zeller’s excellent book Why Programs Fail: A Guide to Systematic Debugging explains the discovery of a bug as the combination of three factors:
+• Zeller’s excellent book Why Programs Fail: A Guide to Systematic Debugging categorizes the manifestation of a bug into three distinct stages:

 1. Fault: an error in the way the code is written;